nsnam/ns-3-dev-git/doc/manual/source/python.rst

 |ns3| has an automated process to regenerate Python bindings from the C++
 header files.
-The process is only supported for Linux at the moment (ns-3.29) because we are in the midst of transition to new tools.
-The current process is outlined below.
-In short, the process currently requires the following steps.
+The process is only supported for Linux at the moment (ns-3.33) because the project has not found a contributor yet to test and document the capability on macOS.
+In short, the process currently requires the following steps on a Linux machine.

-1. Prepare the system for scanning by installing the prerequisites, including a development version of ``clang``, the ``CastXML`` package, and ``pygccxml``.
+1. Prepare the system for scanning by installing the prerequisites, including a development version of ``clang``, the ``CastXML`` package, ``pygccxml``, and ``pybindgen``.
 2. Perform a scan of the module of interest or all modules

 Installing a clang development environment